 By Karen and Jay Stiteley

-Karen and Jay presented this information at the fourth bi-annual LCA conference in July 2006.
+Karen and Jay presented this information at an LCA conference for parents of children who are blind.
 They were both very accessible and their presentation made a lot of sense.
 Below we’ve reproduced their notes (with permission, of course).
 Read on to learn some great ideas on how to teach daily living skills to blind children…

 The first area to consider when wanting to introduce Activities of Daily Living (ADL) into either a resource classroom setting or itinerant program is a foundation of Consistency and Developing Memory Skills.
 These skills are also fundamental in Planning and Organization.